Carly Rae Jepsen: 2018–2020: Dedicated

-In early 2018, Jepsen appeared as the opening act for Katy Perry's Witness: The Tour.
-"Party for One", the lead single from Jepsen's fourth studio album, was released in November 2018.
-Two more singles, "Now That I Found You" and "No Drug Like Me" followed in February 2019, with "Julien" and "Too Much" being released as the fourth and fifth respective singles.
+In early 2018, Jepsen appeared as the opening act for American singer Katy Perry's Witness: The Tour.
+"Party for One", the lead single from Jepsen's fourth studio album, was released in November.
+Two more singles, "Now That I Found You" and "No Drug Like Me", followed in February 2019, with "Julien" and "Too Much" being released as the fourth and fifth respective singles.
 By then, Braun was no longer Jepsen's manager, although she was still signed to Schoolboy Records.

 Her fourth studio album, Dedicated, was released on May 17, 2019, with a tour beginning June 27.
-Jepsen performed a NPR Tiny Desk Concert in November 2019.
+Jepsen performed NPR's Tiny Desk Concert in November.
 On May 21, 2020, the companion album Dedicated Side B was released, containing twelve additional tracks from Dedicated.
-In October 2020, Jepsen released "It's Not Christmas Till Somebody Cries" which peaked at 11 on the US Holiday Digital Songs chart.
+In October, Jepsen released "It's Not Christmas Till Somebody Cries" which peaked at 11 on the US Holiday Digital Songs chart.

-2021–present: The Loneliest Time and The Loveliest Time
+2021–2025: The Loneliest Time and The Loveliest Time

 Following Dedicated Side Bs release, Jepsen confirmed that she was making a "quarantine album" alongside long-time friend and songwriter Tavish Crowe, whom she wrote "Call Me Maybe" with.
 In May 2022, Jepsen announced at her Coachella performance the lead single from her sixth studio album, "Western Wind", which was released on May 6, 2022.
 On August 3, 2022, Jepsen announced via her social media the release of her sixth studio album, The Loneliest Time, released on October 21, 2022, and shortly after released the second single from the album, "Beach House" and the third single "Talking to Yourself" the following month.
 The title track featuring Rufus Wainwright, was the fourth and final single for the album, releasing on October 8, 2022.
 On social media platform TikTok, the song became a viral success amassing nearly 200,000 videos since its release, and amongst those videos celebrities such as Meghan Trainor.
 Following the album's release, the album debuted at number 18 on the Canadian Albums Chart, number 19 on the Billboard 200, and number 16 on the UK Albums Chart, becoming her highest-charting album in the UK in ten years.
 In support and for the promotion of the album, Jepsen embarked on The So Nice Tour beginning in September 2022 and played shows across North America, Europe, and Australia through March 2023.
 The tour was extended in March 2023 with six dates in Japan.
 Jepsen performed the theme song for the Amazon Kids+ series Hello Kitty: Super Style!, which debuted in December 2022.

 On June 23, 2023, less than a year after the release of The Loneliest Time, Jepsen released a new disco-inspired single "Shy Boy", produced by James Ford.
 It was accompanied by a prominently black-and-white music video featuring Jepsen on a date with a lover.
 On July 6, 2023, after teasing songs and producers involved with the project, Jepsen formally announced her seventh studio album The Loveliest Time, described as a "companion album" to The Loneliest Time.
 It was released on July 28.